jianlin-cheng/DeepGRN/README.md

 `genome_window_size` is the size of each bin in your label files.
 In our experiment we set it to 200.

 `flanking` is the length of upstream and downstream region that around your training sample.
-For example, we use 401.
+In our experiment we set it to 401.